roboseb/odin-book/README.md

     Gonna try to give myself about four days on this one.
 Should be a decent amount of time to fully style the site, polish up some of the social stuff, and add all the custom dice shit to Kismet.
 I think custom dice is the only mechanic I can really add at this point, but it's already kinda implemented.
 Shouldn't be too hard.

+Ocotober 20th, 2022

+    Slept like dogshit two nights ago, but slept like tem hours last night.
+Hoping I can capitalize on that and do the rest of the complicated stuff today, so that I can polish up styling and minor details for the last couple days.

+    To-Do list is getting pretty big.
+Wonder how much of that I've done already, and how much of it will be left undone.

 ---To-Do---